 Healthcare providers are trying to do anything and everything they can in these uncertain times, but a patient's duty of care is always the top priority and a patient's rights are what we fight for whenever the need arises.

 Failure to Recognize Post-Accident Internal Bleeding

-While our client who involved in an auto accident was abroad, he found out that he had internal bleeding and had to be rushed in a jet over 900 miles, from an island back to Tampa.
+While our client who was involved in an auto accident was abroad, he found out that he had internal bleeding and had to be rushed in a jet over 900 miles, from an island back to Tampa.
 At the hospital, a portion of his GI tract had to be removed over the course of two surgeries.
 As his organs were very swollen and couldn't be reconnected, he also had to have an emergency ileostomy - surgery used to move waste out of the body.
 Luckily, about three or four months later, when most of his trauma healed, his doctor was able to do a reversal surgery to reconnect his GI tract, so that he no longer needed the ostomy bag.

-Overall, as a result of the car accident, he incurred medical costs of over $700K for treatment of his injuries.
-The original hospital where he was rushed to after the accident and the physician who treated him also failed to recognize that he had bad chemical burns and they didn't do any imaging.
-Our client also:
+The original hospital where he was rushed after the car accident and the physician who treated him also failed to recognize that he had bad chemical burns and they didn't do any imaging.
+Overall, as a result of the accident,?he incurred medical costs of over $700K for treatment of his injuries? because our client also:

 - Had to be put on an IV